-(f) The results of all required certification and quality assurance tests of continuous monitoring systems, fuel flow meters, and other instrumentation used to provide data for the GHGs reported under this chapter.

-(g) Maintenance records for all continuous monitoring systems, flow meters, and other instrumentation used to provide data for the GHGs reported under this chapter.

-(h) Suppliers and electric power entities must retain any other data specified in WAC 173-441-122 and 173-441-124.

-(7) Annual GHG report revisions.

-(a) A person must submit a revised annual GHG report within 45 calendar days of discovering that an annual GHG report that the person previously submitted contains one or more substantive errors.
-The revised report must correct all substantive errors.

-(b) Ecology may notify the person in writing that an annual GHG report previously submitted by the person contains one or more substantive errors.
+- (f) The results of all required certification and quality assurance tests of continuous monitoring systems, fuel flow meters, and other instrumentation used to provide data for the GHGs reported under this chapter. - (q) Maintenance records for all continuous monitoring systems, flow meters, and other instrumentation used to provide data for the GHGs reported under this chapter. - (h) Suppliers and electric power entities must retain any other data specified in WAC 173-441-122 and 173-441-124. - (7) Annual GHG report revisions. - (a) A person must submit a revised annual GHG report within 45 calendar days of discovering that an annual GHG report that the person previously submitted contains one or more substantive errors.
+The revised report must correct all substantive errors. - (b) Ecology may notify the person in writing that an annual GHG report previously submitted by the person contains one or more substantive errors.
 Such notification will identify each such substantive error.
 The person must, within 45 calendar days of receipt of the notification, either resubmit the report that, for each identified substantive error, corrects the identified substantive error (in accordance with the applicable requirements of this chapter) or provide information demonstrating that the previously submitted report does not contain the identified substantive error or that the identified error is not a substantive error.

-(c) A substantive error is an error that impacts the quantity of GHG emissions reported, product data reported, or otherwise prevents the reported data from being validated or verified.

-(d) Notwithstanding (a) and (b) of this subsection, upon request by a person, ecology may provide reasonable extensions of the 45-day period for submission of the revised report or information under (a) and (b) of this subsection.
+- (c) A substantive error is an error that impacts the quantity of GHG emissions reported, product data reported, or otherwise prevents the reported data from being validated or verified. - (d) Notwithstanding (a) and (b) of this subsection, upon request by a person, ecology may provide reasonable extensions of the 45-day period for submission of the revised report or information under (a) and (b) of this subsection.
 If ecology receives a request for extension of the 45-day period, by email, at least five business days prior to the expiration of the 45 calendar day period, and ecology does not respond to the request by the end of such period, the extension request is deemed to be automatically granted for 15 more calendar days.
 During the automatic 15-day extension, ecology will determine what extension, if any, beyond the automatic extension is reasonable and will provide any such additional extension.

-(e) The owner or operator must retain documentation for 10 years to support any revision made to an annual GHG report.

-(8) Calibration and accuracy requirements.
-The owner or operator of a facility that is subject to the requirements of this chapter must meet the applicable flow meter calibration and accuracy requirements of this subsection.
+- (e) The owner or operator must retain documentation for 10 years to support any revision made to an annual GHG report. - (8) Calibration and accuracy requirements.
+The owner or operator of a facility that is subject to the requirements of this chapter using flow meters that measure liquid and gaseous fuel feed rates, process stream flow rates, product data measuring devices, or feedstock flow rates and provide data for the GHG emissions calculations or product data must meet the applicable flow meter calibration and accuracy requirements of this subsection.
 The accuracy specifications in this subsection do not apply where either the use of company records (as defined in WAC 173-441-020(3)) or the use of "best available information" is specified in an applicable subsection of this chapter to quantify fuel usage and/or other parameters.
 Further, the provisions of this subsection do not apply to stationary fuel combustion units that use the methodologies in 40 C.F.R.
-Part 75 to calculate CO_2 mass emissions.
+Part 75 to calculate CO2 mass emissions.
 Measurement devices used for financial transactions between two or more independent parties meet the calibration and accuracy requirements of this chapter.